Weathering: Buildings

 Buildings made of any stone, brick or concrete are susceptible to the same weathering agents as any exposed rock surface.
 Also statues, monuments and ornamental stonework can be badly damaged by natural weathering processes.
 This is accelerated in areas severely affected by acid rain.

+Building fires can also weather stone materials exposed to high temperatures through several processes, such as the anisotropic thermal expansion of particles in polymineral rocks, the polymorphic transformation of grains in monomineral rocks, and partial phase changes caused by the melting of certain constituents (leading to sintering).
+Additionally, the development of internal pore gas pressure due to mineral decomposition further contributes to this damage.
+These processes considerably degrade the physical and mechanical properties of rock materials used in construction.
+Furthermore, the extinguishing of fires by firefighters using water can induce thermal shocks, further compromising the integrity of the rock.

 Accelerated building weathering may be a threat to the environment and occupant safety.
 Design strategies can moderate the impact of environmental effects, such as using of pressure-moderated rain screening, ensuring that the HVAC system is able to effectively control humidity accumulation and selecting concrete mixes with reduced water content to minimize the impact of freeze-thaw cycles.